benwinding/benw-blog/source/_posts/analysis-delivery-only-resturants.md

 - rant
 ---

-As phones become more integrated into our lives, some businesses are recognizing that tradtional services may be redundant.
-We found this out the hard way, while ordering a pizza ...
+The fast-food industry has changed radically in the recent years to keep up with technology in people's pockets.
+Some resturants are recognizing that tradtional services such as _serving food_ may be redundant...

 <!-- more -->